jackadam1981/ChromeEc/docs/fingerprint/fingerprint-authentication-design-doc.md

 ## Overview {#overview}

-Devices have a dedicated microcontroller (MCU) running a firmware based on the [Chromium OS EC] codebase that is used as the *Secure Biometric Processor* (**SBP**), where all enrollment and matching operations take place.
+Devices have a dedicated microcontroller (MCU) running a firmware based on the [ChromiumOS EC] codebase that is used as the *Secure Biometric Processor* (**SBP**), where all enrollment and matching operations take place.
 Even if attackers gained control of the AP, they still would not be able to access the fingerprint (FP) data since it never leaves the SBP unencrypted.